 One thing missing from such behavioral uses of language is the intention to communicate an idea by using a certain word (Terrace 1985: 1017).
-Non-human animals who have been trained, behavioristically, to "use language" (which I place in scare quotes so as not to beg any questions about what it is they are actually doing) seem to communicate intentionally with each other.
-But, Terrace points out,
+Non-human animals who have been trained, behavioristically, to 'use language' (which I place in scare quotes so as not to beg any questions about what it is they are actually doing) seem to communicate intentionally with each other.
+But, Terrace points out, the color she saw was $color_i$, and (c) Jack would interpret Jill's message as Jill intended it.

-That would presuppose not only that Jill [one of the pigeons mentioned earlier] could discriminate each color from the others (when she clearly could) but that Jill also understood that (a) some arbitrary communicable symbol described color_i, (b) she sought to communicate to Jack [the other pigeon] that the color she saw was color_i, and (c) Jack would interpret Jill's message as Jill intended it.
 There is no evidence to support any of these suppositions.
 (Terrace 1985: 1016.)

+That would presuppose not only that Jill [one of the pigeons mentioned earlier] could discriminate each color from the others (when she clearly could) but that Jill also understood that (a) some arbitrary communicable symbol described $color_i$, (b) she sought to communicate to Jack [the other pigeon] that

-This, of course, does not affect experiments in computational linguistics that provide mechanisms (based on speech-act theory) for implementing intentions to speak.51 One of the advantages a computer has over non-human animals is that, even if the latter lack intentions to communicate, the former can be given them!
+This, of course, does not affect experiments in computational linguistics that provide mechanisms (based on speechact theory) for implementing intentions to speak.51 One of the advantages a computer has over non-human animals is that, even if the latter lack intentions to communicate, the former can be given them!

 But, according to Terrace, even if it could somehow be shown that a non-human animal intended to use a certain word to communicate the idea that it wanted a specific object, that would not suffice to show that it was using the word as a name for the object.
 This is because the animal might believe that using that word is the best way to cause the listener to give it the desired object.
-Roughly, the animal might be ascribed the belief, 'If I make such and such a noise [or use such and such a sign], my trainer will bring me one of those sweet, red, round things to eat, so I'll make that noise [or use that sign]", without the animal having a belief that the sign 'hames" the object.
+Roughly, the animal might be ascribed the belief, 'If I make such and such a noise [or use such and such a sign], my trainer will bring me one of those sweet, red, round things to eat, so I'll make that noise [or use that sign]', without the animal having a belief that the sign 'hames'' the object.